mskcc/Waltz/README.md

 java -server -Xms4g -Xmx4g -cp Waltz.jar org.mskcc.juber.waltz.countreads.CountReads bam-file coverageThreshold canonical-transcripts-bed-file intervals-bed-file

+where
+coverageThreshold is the average coverage above which a contiguous region should be considered covered (suggested value: 5) canonical-transcripts-bed-file is the bed file with all exons in across the genomes (included above) intervals-bed-file is the bed file of chosen genomic intervals

 This produces 3 files:
 .covered-regions: regions of contiguous coverage, annotated with canonical transcripts.
 Useful for checking what regions are actually covered in the bam file.
 Columns: chr, start, end, length, average total coverage in the contiguous region.